tbarn/austin-tech-meetups/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+This Code of Conduct applies only to this repository to ensure a welcoming environment for contributions and those seeking resources.
+See the [README.md Resources section](README.md#resources) for examples and resources for your meetup.

 ## Our Pledge